dantheman625/nlp_doc_info_extraction/README.md

 The project_files folder contains all relevant data to run `5_Complepte_Pipeline.ipynb`.
 However, to reproduce our preprocessing and training steps the notebooks can be run in the following order:
 1. `1a_NER_Preprocessing.ipynb` - Data preprocessing
-2. `2_Baseline.ipynb` - Establishing a baseline model
+2. `2_Baseline.ipynb` - Establishing a baseline wiht Llama-3-8b model
 3. `3a_NER_Training.ipynb` - NER Model training
 4. `3b_RE_Training.ipynb` - RE Model training
 5. `5_Complete_Pipeline.ipynb` - Demonstration of the final pipeline